bltlab/paranames/README.md

 Inside of the pipeline script, there are several options for customization:

-- Setting `should_lump_languages=yes` will cause Wikimedia language codes to be "collapsed" to the top-level Wikimedia language code, i.e. `kk-cyrl` will be converted to `kk`, `en-ca` to `en` etc.
+- Setting [`should_collapse_languages=yes`](https://github.com/bltlab/paranames/blob/main/recipes/dump.sh#L17) will cause Wikimedia language codes to be "collapsed" to the top-level Wikimedia language code, i.e. `kk-cyrl` will be converted to `kk`, `en-ca` to `en` etc.

-- Within [`recipes/dump.sh`](https://github.com/bltlab/paranames/blob/main/recipes/separate_folder_dump.sh), it is also possible to define languages to be excluded and whether entity types should be disambiguated.
+- Within [`recipes/dump.sh`](https://github.com/bltlab/paranames/blob/main/recipes/dump.sh), it is also possible to define languages to be excluded and whether entity types should be disambiguated.
 By default, no languages are excluded and no disambiguation is done.

 - After the pipeline completes, `<output_folder>` will contain one folder per language, inside of which is a TSV file containing the subset of names in that language.
 Combined TSVs with names in all languages are available in the `combined` folder.